wshuai190/wshuai190.github.io/_pages/about.md

 ### Job Opportunities

-I'm expected to graduate at the end of 2024, and I'm looking for job opportunities in academia and industry.
+I'm expected to graduate at the end of 2024, and I'm casually looking for job opportunities in academia and industry.
 If you think I'm a good fit for your team, please feel free to contact me.

 {% include base_path %}